oracle/odpi/doc/src/functions/dpiContext.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

     **context** [IN] -- the context handle created earlier using the function :func:`dpiContext_createWithParams()`.
-If the handle is NULL or invalid an error is returned.
+If the handle is NULL or invalid, an error is returned.

     **params** [OUT] -- a pointer to a :ref:`dpiCommonCreateParams<dpiCommonCreateParams>` structure which will be